These Pumpkin Butter Pecan Cinnamon Rolls are just simply a warm, fluffy treat to wake up to. Heck we even had one for dessert one evening, too!

 - Roll the dough out on a lightly floured surface into a rectangle of 16 inches long by 12 inches wide.

 - Preheat oven to 350°F. Grease a 9x13” baking pan.

-- Spread the pumpkin butter, brown sugar, chopped pecans and cinnamon evenly over the surface of the dough.
-Working carefully from the long edge, roll the dough to the bottom edge.
-The roll should be about 18 inches in length.
-Using dental floss or a serrated knife, cut the roll into 1½ inch slices.
+Spread the pumpkin butter, brown sugar, chopped pecans and cinnamon evenly over the surface of the dough.
+Working carefully from the long edge, roll the dough to the other edge.
+Using dental floss or a serrated knife, cut the roll into 1 1/2 inch slices.

 - Place the cut rolls in greased pan.
 Cover them with a damp towel and allow to rise for another 30 minutes, or when doubled in size.

 - Bake for 22 minutes or until light golden brown.